obradovicfilip/starter-hugo-academic/content/authors/admin/_index.md

 title: Filip Obradović
 email: ""
 ---
 I am a third year economics Ph.D. student at Northwestern University.
-My work utilizes the latest developments in theoretical econometrics to improve medical and applied economics research, with particular emphasis on identification and inference.
+My primary interests lie in econometrics, with emphasis on identification and inference.
+In my work I utilize the latest developments in theoretical econometrics to improve medical and applied economics research.